2023 SESSION TIPS AND TOOLS

 Policy Decisionmaker Guide

 It's not enough to vote!
-Read the Policy Decisionmaker Guide and watch the 4-part webinar below to learn how to communicate with your legislator, including step-by-step guides to writing your pitch, avoiding pitfalls, and crafting your message.
+Read the Policy Decisionmaker Guide and watch the videos below to learn how to communicate with your legislator, including step-by-step guides to writing your pitch, avoiding pitfalls, and crafting your message.

 Crafting a Message